Caridad Moro-Gronlier

-Caridad Moro-Gronlier is a Cuban-American poet and educator, selected as Miami-Dade County's second Poet Laureate in April 2024.
+Caridad Moro-Gronlier is a Cuban-American poet and educator, selected as Miami-Dade County, Florida's second Poet Laureate in April 2024.

 Life

 Moro-Gronlier was born in Los Angeles to Cuban immigrant parents.
 Her family moved to South Florida in 1977, where she has lived and worked since.

 Work

-Caridad Moro-Gronlier has published two books of poetry.
+Moro-Gronlier has published two books of poetry.
 She has been featured in a number of anthologies and journals and has been a contributing editor to various publications, including Grabbed: Poets and Writers Respond to Sexual Assault. and SWIMM Every Day'.

 In 2021, her book Tortillera was published by Texas Review Press.
 Tortillera is a coming of age story, told through poetry, which draws on Moro-Gronlier's experiences as a Latina, mother, and queer woman.The book won The TRP Southern Poetry Breakthrough Series: Florida.